Acceleration for Polyak-{\L}ojasiewicz Functions with a Gradient Aiming Condition

-Then, $g_{T,t}$ belongs to $\sqc \cap \ls$ as a sum of strongly quasar convex functions with the same minimizer $0 \in \R^d$ \citep[Section D.3]{hinder2020near}.
-In particular, it implies that it belongs to $\ac$ for some $a> 0$, see Appendix~\ref{app:link}.
-This provides an example of a function that belongs to $\pl \cap \ac \cap \ls$ such that momentum does not provide acceleration.

-\textbf{Non acceleration of momentum on the hard function \:} We observe empirically that, as expected, momentum does not allow improvement over gradient descent when minimizing the hard function of \citep{PLlowerbound}.
-We consider \eqref{eq:gd} and \eqref{eq:nm} with the \hyperlink{cont_param}{continuized parameterization}.
-We chose the parameter of the scaled function such that it belongs to $\pl \cap \ls$ with $\mu=10^{-4}$, $L = 10^3$, and the dimension is $4550$.
-For both \eqref{eq:gd} and \eqref{eq:nm}, we tune the parameters such that the decrease at iteration $1000$ is maximized.
-We plot the decrease of function values of the hard function in Figure~\ref{fig:hard_instance}.
-We observe that tuning of \eqref{eq:nm} only permits to catch up with the decrease of \eqref{eq:gd}, but provides no acceleration.
+Then, by sum of strongly quasar-convex functions with same minimizer, $g_{t,T}$ is strongly quasar convex \cite[Appendix D.3]{hinder2020near}.
+Finally, to have the function $g_{T,t}$ belongs to $\pl \cap \ls$ for desired constants $\mu$ and $L$, it remains to rescale it as $\tilde g(x) = a_0g_{t,T}(y-a_1x)$ for some constants $a_0,a_1 \in \R$ and where $y = (y_1,\dots,y_{Tt})$, see all details in \cite{PLlowerbound}.
+Such rescaling preserve the strong quasar convexity property, see \cite[Appendix D.3]{hinder2020near}.